The Lover (play): Original production

+Reception

+At the British Academy Television Awards Pinter won for Best Script, Badel and Merchant won for Best Actor and Actress, respectively, and Kemp-Welch won the Desmond Davis Award for outstanding creative work.
+The Lover also won the Prix Italia.

 Original London stage production

-It opened at the Arts Theatre on 18 September 1963 in a production by the author, as part of a double bill with his play The Dwarfs; and closed on 5 October.
+The Lover opened at the Arts Theatre on 18 September 1963 in a production by the author, as part of a double bill with his play The Dwarfs, and closed on 5 October.